mebusy/notes/dev_notes/AI_CS188_CPS.md

 ![](../imgs/cs188_arc_consistency_wrong.png)

 - After enforcing arc consistency:
     - Can have one solution left
     - Can have multiple solutions left
     - Can have no solutions left
 - Arc consistency still runs inside a backtracking search!
+- The reason why our consistency in this bottom case  wasn't sufficient to discorve the inevitable failures because it only looks at parents.
+So you might think maybe we need a stronger notion in our consistency , maybe we need to look beyond Paris

 <h2 id="12ad9074a51088cf63b8e33236d8cc13"></h2>